Scrope v Grosvenor: Outcome

 Since the judgment of 1390, both the Carminow and Scrope families continued to use undifferenced arms, but Grosvenor had to choose a new design for his shield.
 He assumed arms of Azure a Garb Or, the ancient arms of the Earls of Chester.
 (In the terminology of blazons, a "garb" is a wheatsheaf.)
 This coat of arms is still used by his descendants, the Dukes of Westminster.

 Legacy

 A thoroughbred racehorse, born in 1877 and owned by Hugh Grosvenor, 1st Duke of Westminster, was named Bend Or in allusion to the case.
 It won The Derby in 1880.

 The 1st Duke's grandson, Hugh (1879–1953), afterwards 2nd Duke, was similarly from his childhood and in adult life known within family circles as "Bendor".
 His wife Loelia wrote in her memoirs: "Of course everybody, even his parents and sisters, would normally have addressed the baby as 'Belgrave' so they may have thought that any nickname was preferable.
 At all events it stuck, and my husband's friends never called him anything but Bendor or Benny".

-The art historian Bendor Grosvenor is a member of the Grosvenor family.
+The art historian Bendor Grosvenor, whose name is taken from the blazon "Bend Or", is a member of the Grosvenor family.